wp-plugins/image-space-media-ad-plugin/readme.txt

 Image Space Media is the leading provider of online in-image advertising.
 We match relevant ads to images across our publisher network, reaching over 40 million unique users and serving hundreds of millions of impressions each month--without compromising your priceless content.

 == Installation ==
-This plug-in will insert the Image Space Media (ISM) ad code into your blog.
+This plugin will insert the Image Space Media (ISM) ad code into your blog.
 However, before we can start targeting ads to your blog, you will need to setup an account.
 The following are the steps for account registration.

 1. Register for an account at http://www.imagespacemedia.com/
 2. We will approve your account within 24 hours.
 3. Once approved, login at http://www.imagespacemedia.com/
-4. You're ready to start the plug-in installation.
+4. You're ready to start the plugin installation.

-To install the plug-in, follow these instructions:
+To install the plugin, follow these instructions:

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `ImageSpaceMediaPlugin.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Congratulations!
 You're ready to start earning money!